Harpo3/archsimian/README.md

 <b> Troubleshooting</b>

-The program works well, but you will have problems if you do not configure your library correctly.
-After you run the first setup menu, ArchSimian runs a diagnostic routine, which can be found in the <i>.local/share/archsimian</i> folder as <i>diagnosticslog.txt</i> to provide corrective guidance.
+After you run the first setup menu, ArchSimian runs a diagnostic routine, which can be found in the <i>.local/share/archsimian</i> folder as <i>diagnosticslog.txt</i> to provide corrective guidance if you have problems.

 Again, ensure all tracks in MM4 you want to include in your playlists are rated prior to running ArchSimian.